bit20062896/dXml/manipulatingDocuments.markdown

 </soap:envelope>
 {% endhighlight %}

-Further to this is also the @defaultSchema@ property which can be set like this.
+Further to this is also the **defaultSchema** property which can be set like this.

 {% highlight objc linenos %}
 pre.
 DCXmlNode *element = [DCXmlNode createWithName:@"abc"];